radius-project/docs/docs/content/author-apps/dev-environment/initialize-environment.md

 type: docs
 title: "How-To: Setup a development environment"
 linkTitle: "Developer environments"
-description: "Learn how to initialize a new Radius environment"
+description: "Learn how to initialize a new Radius development environment"
 weight: 200
 categories: "How-To"
 tags: ["environments"]
 ---

+## Overview

+A Radius development environment is basic environment that enables you to quickly get started with Radius and start authoring your application locally.
+The dev environments are also preloaded with a set of development [recipes]({{< ref "author-apps/recipes" >}}) that enables you to use light weight containers for the commonly used services such as databases, message queues, etc in your application.

 ## Pre-requisites